davetromp/flasksqlapi/readme.txt

 Restful API on SQL database with flask

+This is code used in a project that aims to make a Yiddish-Dutch dictionary available online.

 This is an implementation of a simple API on a sqlite database.
 It also contains an import script that will import a csv file into the sqlite db.